ClarenceBallensky/CS3310_Assignment3_CanoeProblem/ANALYSIS.md

 If i > j, no travel is needed because we cannot travel upstream.

-If i < j, we must choose whether to go directly, or stop at some intermediate post k.
+If i < j, we must choose whether to go to post j directly, or stop at some intermediate post k.
 Every valid route from post i to post j must either:
   1) Travel directly from post i to post j, or
   2) Travel from post i to an intermediate post k, then travel from post k to post j.